 Australia's first Royal Commission into Family Violence was completed in 2015.
 The Commission made 227 recommendations to reduce the impact of family violence in our community.
-The commission provided the basis for The Family Violence Outcomes framework
+The commission provided the basis for The Family Violence Outcomes Framework

-The Family Violence Outcomes Framework (FVOF) translates Victoria's vision to end family violence, outlined in our 10-Year Plan, into a set of outcomes, indicators and measures.
-The 10-year plan helps to communicate key priorities, why they matter and what reform success looks like.
+The Family Violence Outcomes Framework (FVOF) outlines Victoria's vision to end family violence, through a 10-Year Plan, as a set of outcomes, indicators and measures.
+The 10-year plan helps to communicate key priorities, why these priorities matter and what reform success looks like.

-The 4 FVOF domains reflect the long-term outcomes to be achieved through the reform:
+The 4 FVOF domains reflect the long-term outcomes to be achieved through the reforms:

 - 1. Family violence and gender inequality are not tolerated. - 2.
-Victim survivors, vulnerable children and families, are safe and supported to recover and thrive - 3.
+Victim survivors, vulnerable children and families, are safe and supported to recover and thrive. - 3.
 Perpetrators are held accountable, connected and take responsibility for stopping their violence.